mParticle/docs/src/pages/developers/linting/index.md

 ## Setup

 For all linters, you will need to download your data plan and have a file named `mp.config.json` (mParticle config file) at the root of your project.
-Inside of `mp.config.json`, reference the your data plan's file location.
+Inside of `mp.config.json`, reference your data plan's file location.
 You can learn more about the mParticle config file [here](/developers/cli#mpconfig).
 The required key for your mParticle config file is `planningConfig`.

 ## iOS